studybuffalo/django-helcim/docs/installation.rst

     where as "Helcim.js" will refere to calls via Helcim.js.

 ------------------------------------------------
-Install django-helcim and its dependencies
+Install django-helcim and its Dependencies
 ------------------------------------------------

 Install ``django-helcim`` (which will install both Django as a